MicrosoftDocs/azure-devops-docs/docs/boards/plans/track-dependencies.md

 ## Identify dependency issues

 When issues exist, they're highlighted in red.
 The issue always has to do with an end date for a successor work item occurring before the end date of the predecessor work item.
-Determine the end date by using either the Target Date for the work item or the End Date of the work item's assigned Iteration Path.
+Determine the end date by using either the **Target Date** for the work item or the **End Date** of the work item's assigned **Iteration Path**.

 For example, the following Dependencies dialog indicates that two predecessor work items are scheduled to complete before the successor work item is scheduled to complete.
 A red exclamation mark and red colored arrows indicate there's an issue with the dependency.